-Retention can be measured qualitatively by talking and checking in with your customers reguarly so you’ll know what their main questions and issues are, and when they occur.
+Retention can be measured qualitatively by talking and checking in with your customers regularly so you’ll know what their main questions and issues are, and when they occur.
 Retention can also be quantified, giving you hard data on how much money you’re losing.
 Typically this is done using a Cohort analysis.

-A Cohort Analysis is a technique borrowed from medicine to see how variables change over in different groups with different starting conditions.
+A Cohort analysis is a technique borrowed from medicine to see how variables change over in different groups with different starting conditions.
 Retention is a simplified one, where the starting condition is usually the time of sign up and the variable is simply activity.
 You see them visualized like this.

 If you’re looking to add some functionality, the most useful ones are allowing highlights of drops, and letting the user switch between relative & absolute figures.
-Like so.
+Like so:

 When I started designing cohorts for clients applications, something always bugged me about the visualization.
 When you’re looking at a cohort you have a few different questions:

 - Where do we lose customers?